Greek landmarks encompass age upon age of legendary antiquity, ancient history, and contemporary eras.

 In addition to cash for the admission fees, the best things to bring are light shawls, long skirts, or pants to slip on and take off easily in the warm summer months.

-An introductory guided tour is a great idea, because Thessaloniki is an important city from ancient times until today, leading the way in arts, industry, and gastronomy.
+An introductory guided tour is a great idea because Thessaloniki has been an important city from ancient times until today, leading the way in arts, industry, and gastronomy.

 We recommend an introductory guided tour because Thessaloniki has been a vital and vast city from the ancient past until the present day and surely into the future.